 The best resources for finding products that don’t contain palm oil are the Palm Oil Investigations app, and the ‘Helping you buy responsibly’ section on the BOS Australia website at www.orangutans.com.au

 Find out more about the RSPO (Roundtable on Sustainable Palm Oil) and its signatories, including Unilever, H.J.
 Heinz, Nestlé, Johnson & Johnson and Cadbury.
 See more.
 Note that the RSPO has been criticised by many groups including Friends of the Earth as a way to make the palm oil industry look ‘responsible’ or ‘sustainable’ without actually reducing deforestation. “…it does not halt the expansion of damaging oil palm plantations and it does not benefit local communities.
 Basically it fails to deal with the causes of the palm oil problems” – Friends of the Earth International Agrofuels Campaign Coordinator Torry Kuswardono from Indonesia.

 Why is the Ethical Consumer Group working with Outware Mobile on the Shop Ethical! iPhone app?

-While we would love to make the Shop Ethical! app free, we need to charge for it as it is one of our main sources of income, along with print guide sales and workshops.
+While we would love to make the Shop Ethical! app free, we need to charge for it as it is one of our main sources of income, along with print guide sales.
 This income allows us to continue to do what we do, and be independent from commercial interests.